The Art of Coping With Change

 Transcend your circumstances.
 We can transcend our immediate circumstances by going deep within our psyche to tap a reservoir of strength or by seeking support from a power outside ourselves.
 Spirituality is not escapism, but rather the discovery of additional resources that provide strength for us in times of difficult transitions.

-Change is a fact of life that needs not be seen as a necessary evil.
+Change is a fact of life that need not be seen as a necessary evil.
 It may move us toward growth and wholeness.
 If we embrace certain changes rather than fight them, and if we incorporate the suggestions above, we can make life and its transitions less cumbersome and disruptive.
 Be prepared.
 Change may be walking up the sidewalk at this very moment.

 Copyright © 2005 by the American Academy of Family Physicians.